SchrodingerandDoraemon/Notes/Java/antra_java.md

 2. default statement is used when none of the cases is true.

 ### access modifer is used for encapsulation
-default: in package
-protected: subclass in other package or within the package

-### Final
-change the final reference is a checked exception.
+### change the final reference is a checked exception.

 ### immutable class
 An immutable class is simply a class whose instances cannot be modified.